-While diet and exercise are the best solutions to being overweight, often a person will remain troubled by areas of persistent fat deposits that refuse to budge.
+While diet and exercise are the best solutions to lose weight, often a person will remain troubled by areas of persistent fat deposits that refuse to budge.

 These fat deposits appear to have a biochemistry that is different to fat elsewhere in the body, often referred to as areas of “fat storage” or “reserve fat”.

-Liposuction can help remove these trouble spots and improve the overall shape and appearance.
+Liposuction can help remove these spots.
 Liposuction is not meant to be a weight loss treatment.

-Rather, it is most beneficial and effective when used to contour an individual’s figure by eliminating fat pockets in particular areas.
-This procedure can be very useful when administered on areas including the flanks, abdomen, thigh area, hips, arms, breasts and buttocks.
+Rather, it is used to reduce fat pockets in particular areas that do not respond to usual weight loss methods.
+This procedure is often administered on areas including the flanks, abdomen, thigh area, hips, arms, breasts and buttocks.

 Before a patient can undergo liposuction surgery, they need to be approved for surgery by a qualified plastic surgeon.

-Ideal candidates are individuals who; have deposits of fat that have not responded well to diet and exercise, are in overall good health, are near their ideal body weight and are over 18 years old and meet the required health qualifications for this procedure.
+Good candidates are individuals who have deposits of fat that have not responded well to diet and exercise, are in overall good health, are near their goal body weight and are over 18 years old and meet the required health qualifications for this procedure.

 People who are generally not good candidates for liposuction include:

 The idea of liposuction may seem straightforward, but, as with any surgery the process is quite involved.
 A qualified surgeon will be well trained in the procedure and thoroughly explain the entire process to you.